 - Topics in green chemistry and engineering unrelated to theme are also welcome

 - A brief statement describing the rationale/need for this topic at the meeting (500 words or less);

 - A description of the practice gaps that will be addressed during the symposium.
 This description should focus on how addressing these gaps will advance green chemistry and engineering in this area;

 - Proposed speakers (with affiliations), anticipated topics of presentations and proposed mix of invited and contributed presentations.

 - Plans/methods for creating an interactive environment during the session.
 Workshops and panel discussions are encouraged.

-Please submit your symposia proposal to [email protected] with the subject line “2019 GC&E/GSC Symposia Proposal” by 10 September 2018.
-All symposia submissions will be reviewed by the Advisory Committee and applicants will be notified of decisions by 8 October 2018.
+The submission period is now closed.
+All symposium submissions are being reviewed by the Advisory Committee and applicants will be notified of decisions by 8 October 2018.
 If you have questions, please contact us at the email address above.